FNODE: Flow-Matching for data-driven simulation of constrained multibody systems: Methodology

 \subsubsection{FFT Spectral Differentiation}

-For dynamic systems which satisfies periodicity assumptions, FFT-based spectral differentiation provides is known for high accuracy in time gradient calculation.
-Given a periodic function $z(t)$ with time interval $L = N\Delta t$ and uniform time step $\Delta t$, the Fourier series representation is:
+\paragraph{\updatedText{Continuous Fourier Representation}} For dynamic systems which satisfy periodicity assumptions, FFT-based spectral differentiation provides high accuracy in \updatedText{time derivative} calculation. \updatedText{We begin by presenting the ideal mathematical framework for a smooth periodic function $z(t)$ with time interval $L = N\Delta t$ and uniform time step $\Delta t$.
+The} exact Fourier series representation is:

-The time gradient computed by the spectral representation assumes then the expression:
+The time derivative computed by the \updatedText{exact} spectral representation assumes then the expression:

-Due to aliasing errors and Gibbs phenomenon, the results may contain spurious high-frequency oscillations.
-The Gibbs error arises from discontinuity in periodical expansion:
+\paragraph{\updatedText{Discrete Implementation and Artifacts}} \updatedText{Eqs.~\eqref{eqn: fft-series}--\eqref{eqn: fft-gradient} describe the ideal continuous-time Fourier representation for a smooth periodic trajectory, and motivate spectral differentiation through a frequency-domain multiplier.
+In practice, however, we only observe a finite set of samples and compute derivatives using the discrete Fourier transform (DFT)/FFT.}

+\updatedText{In this discrete setting, sampling (finite $\Delta t$) introduces a Nyquist limit $f_N=\tfrac{1}{2\Delta t}$ and thus possible aliasing of unresolved high-frequency content, while finite-length windowing and imperfect periodicity introduce spectral leakage.
+These artifacts are not properties of the exact Fourier series itself, but become central once differentiation is implemented on sampled data.
+Moreover, since differentiation multiplies each mode by its (angular) frequency, high-frequency components---including aliased noise---are amplified in the derivative estimates.
+Accordingly, in the sampled DFT/FFT implementation, aliasing and finite-window effects (including Gibbs-type ringing) may introduce spurious high-frequency oscillations.}